What we do

 -

 Meaningful stakeholder engagement is hard to get right.
-Done poorly, you may end up a wish list of ideas that are out of scope or impossible to act on.
+Done poorly, you may end up with a wish list of ideas that are out of scope or impossible to act on.
 Done well, it surfaces the insights that make programs work.
-I help teams design and facilitate engagement processes that get you to the latter — without taking over your calendar.
+We help teams design and facilitate engagement processes that get you to the latter — without taking over your calendar.

 For example: Helping a state agency hear directly from community providers about gaps in their service array — designing the engagement process to surface specific, actionable recommendations rather than a broad wish list, and using those insights to shape a new investment in culturally responsive family services. -